 Ronnie Andrews joined Oncocyte as Chief Executive Officer in July 2019.
-Before joining Oncocyte, Ronnie was the founder and principal of the Bethesda Group LLC; a boutique consulting group focused on helping small and mid-stage diagnostic companies and investment groups move emerging diagnostic content and platforms into the marketplace.
+He currently serves as the President and CEO of Oncocyte Inc. Before joining Oncocyte, Ronnie was the founder and principal of the Bethesda Group LLC; a boutique consulting group focused on helping small and mid-stage diagnostic companies and investment groups move emerging diagnostic content and platforms into the marketplace.

 Ronnie has close to 30 years of experience in the US Clinical and Molecular Diagnostics industry.
 He served as the President of the Genetic Science Division for Thermo Fisher Scientific until December 2014.
 In this role, Ronnie oversaw the integration of Life Technologies’ genetic platforms, including Life’s chip-based Next Generation Sequencing Technology, Ion Torrent.

 Before this, Ronnie held several other high-profile executive roles, including President of the Medical Sciences Venture within the Life Technologies Corporation, and he served as Chief Executive Officer of Clarient, a public company on the NASDAQ, which was sold to General Electric Healthcare in December 2010.

 Ronnie is a passionate ambassador for the need for democratization of information into community-based environments to better manage deadly diseases like cancer, as well as control healthcare costs by keeping the patient and treatment close to home.
 He regularly speaks to industry groups and was selected as the Regional Winner for Ernst & Young’s Entrepreneur of the Year in 2011.